 Overall, the aim was to see whether we could find any way of using the data that we gathered in the medical imaging analysis as a diagnostic for different types of cancers, for example.
 In the case of heart disease, we were looking to see whether we could somehow determine the amount of damage that had been done, for instance, following a heart attack.
 Of course, there were many challenges that we faced doing that MRI analysis but that is a topic for a whole new article.

 But the data analysis toolset that you're learning does not restrict you to a specific industry.
 In fact, it can be applied to any field that you're interested in.
 Whether that's a business application or a scientific application, you use many of the same methods.
 That said, data science is a great field to be getting into and there's almost no limit to what you can achieve with it.
 So, if you're eager to learn more about data science and Python in particular, check out my YouTube channel.
-And, if you're looking to add some indispensable Python programming skills under your belt, you can sign up for my Python course for free.
+And, if you're looking to add some indispensable programming skills under your belt, you can sign up for my Python Programmer Bootcamp course.